• Conservation Education • Tour Guide/Interpretation • Visitor Information • General Assistance

 Visitor Center/Contact Station volunteers must successfully pass a background check to be selected for this position.

 HOUSING & AMENITIES Type: Trailer/RV Pads Description: Required time commitment for a full hook-up RV site: One person volunteers at least 32 hours per week, two people volunteer at least 24 hours each per week.
-The RV site in Ridgeland is tucked away, yet you are only minutes from all the ammenities of the city.
-Shopping, medical facilities, and laundry are just a few minutes away.
+The paved RV site in Ridgeland is tucked away, yet you are only minutes from all the ammenities of the city.
+Shopping and medical facilities are just a few minutes away.
+There is laundry available on-site for your use.